 Late-Stage Alcoholism and Best Form of Treatment

-In the late, deteriorative stage of the disease, the thunderclouds of pain gather in force and intensity, and the forecast begins to look grim indeed.
-As the disease progresses, the pleasures associated with drinking continue to diminish until the only gratification is the reduction, for just a few moments, of the physical, emotional, and spiritual agony that accompanies every waking moment of every day.
-Yet even at this stage, when the disease seems to have progressed into irreversible physical and mental deterioration, hope is not lost.
-This is one of the rare diseases that has a miraculous, fast-acting cure: abstinence.
-Inpatient treatment facilities offer the best possibility for recovery because the victim will receive the proper guidance and support including:
+In the late, deteriorative stage of alcoholism, the thunderclouds of pain gather in force and intensity, and the forecast begins to look grim indeed.
+As the disease progresses, the pleasures associated with drinking diminish.
+The only gratification is the reduction of the physical, emotional, and spiritual agony that appears.
+Even at this stage, when the disease seems to have progressed into irreversible physical and mental deterioration, hope is not lost.
+Inpatient treatment facilities offer the best possibility for recovery.
+This method of treatment provides the proper guidance and support including:

 - Structured programs and activities